 One of the first things you learn about in rehab is triggers that may have started and fueled your addiction.
 Triggers can range from emotions, and mental health conditions, to being around certain people or places.
 A situation may arise that leads to an addiction relapse.
 Before you know it, you are drinking or taking drugs again after being clean for several months.

 Relapse triggers can happen all at once or build over time.
 When they occur, they can be extremely difficult to handle alone.
-Relapse prevention programs in Maryland are designed to help people in recovery avoid or manage triggers effectively so that they do not fall back into addiction.
+Relapse prevention and aftercare programs in Maryland are designed to help people in recovery avoid or manage triggers effectively so that they do not fall back into addiction.
 Below, we look at five common triggers of relapse that you should be aware of.

 Common Addiction Relapse Triggers